SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

-The `test` method runs all the matchers and collects all `MatcherResult`s.
+The `test` method runs all the matchers and collects `MatcherResult`s.
 It then produces an instance of `MatcherResult` based on the `Kind`.

 Let's see the concept of custom matchers in action.